Food Terminal Inc.: History

-It was a priority project of then Philippine President Ferdinand Marcos to revolutionise the agricultural sector of the country, and establish a food consolidation centre.
+It was a priority project of then Philippine President Ferdinand Marcos to revolutionize the agricultural sector of the country, and establish a food consolidation centre.
 By the power a Presidential decree issued in January 1967, it took about more than a year to establish what was called the Greater Manila Terminal Food Market (GMTFM) on April 30, 1968.
 However, the estate was renamed to Food Terminal Incorporated (FTI) on March 27, 1974.

 The company’s major activities include warehousing, food processing, research and quality control, marketing services, and trading.

 In April 1979, the Human Settlements Development Corporation took over the ownership and management of the company.
 FTI became a major subsidiary agency of the National Food Authority (NFA).

 Decline

 On 1989, food trading and food processing operations, including live animal slaughtering, were suspended.
 Cold storage services were also suspended in 2004 due to technical problems and viability concerns.